Laffargue-ElsysDesign/Software_RH/EmbeddedLinux/README.md

 ### Setting-up xilinx tools

 Warning Links for Downloads will ask you to register or create a Xilinx account + some personal information (Name, Country, Company).
-It is a requirement by Xilinx in order to Download there products.
+It is a requirement by Xilinx in order to Download their products.

 For the next steps we assume your Download folder for Xilinx tools is ~/Download
 * Download Xilinx Unified on the Download page of Xilinx website https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Unified_2020.2_1118_1232_Lin64.bin